Let’s talk male fertility for Movember, the annual focus on the key health and wellbeing issues faced by men.

 Male fertility help and advice

 If you are worried about your fertility and sperm health, it is easy to get expert help and support.
-Talk to our Patient Advisors on 0161 300 2737 or self-refer online if you would like to book in for a fertility assessment, which includes semen analysis, lifestyle assessment and 30-minute consultation with a male fertility specialist.
+Talk to our Patient Advisors on 0161 300 2737 or self-refer online if you would like to book in for a fertility assessment, which includes semen analysis, lifestyle assessment and a consultation with a male fertility specialist.